-Many of the waiting lists are managed by OHA's partners and management agencies; thus, collating and reviewing the various data sets will create an administrative burden that does not yield accurate information as applicants' information, such as age and family composition, which is constantly changing.
-Reasonable Accommodation (RA) requests for accessible units are assessed when an applicant is pulled from the waiting list or after the applicant is housed.
+OHA does not calculate the number of elderly applicants or non-elderly disabled applicants on the waitlist nor the request for accessible features for the elderly.
+Many of the waiting lists are managed by OHA's partners and management agencies; thus, collating and reviewing the various data sets will create an administrative burden that does not yield accurate information as applicants' information, such as age and family composition, is constantly changing while they are on the waiting lists.
+When reasonable accommodation (RA) is required for an applicant, the RA is requested once the applicant is pulled from the waiting list.

 While the presence of affordable housing is limited in Oakland, OHA supports a portfolio of over 14,700 tenant and project-based vouchers.
+Additionally, there are 39 project-based rental assistance sites in Oakland that offer affordable housing through contract-

+6 ELI households are those earning 30% or less of the area median income (AMI)

-According to the California Housing Partnership (CHPC) housing map, there are 4,777 HUD-funded units in Oakland and over 13,000 Low Income Housing Tax Credit (LIHTC) and state-funded units in the city.
-OHA is currently utilizing 12,316 of its 14,563 HCV Vouchers.
-As an MTW agency, OHA uses single fund flexibility and MTW waivers to allocate funding to local non-traditional programs designed to house families based on specific needs within Oakland.
+7 City of Oakland Housing & Community Development Department 2021 - 2023 Strategic Action Plan administered Section 8.
+According to the California Housing Partnership (CHPC) housing map, there are 4,777 HUD-funded units in Oakland and over 13,000 LIHTC and state-funded units in the city.9

+8 City of Oakland Housing Element 2015 - 2023 (adopted December 9, 2014)

-The below table provides a snapshot of OHA's waiting list data as of May 2023.
+The below table provides a snapshot of OHA's waiting list data as anticipated at the beginning of the fiscal year.
 The "Description" column details the designation of the waiting lists and the population served.
 Note that applicants do have the opportunity to apply to multiple rental assistance programs and often appear on multiple waiting lists.